SuperGrobi/ShadowGraphs.jl/docs/src/BuildGraph.md

 # Building Graphs
 ## Introduction
 We use `LightOSM.jl` as a basis to handle all the downloading, saving and importing of OSM data.
-We provide similar functions for (down)loading graphs which should feel very similar to any user of `LightOSM`.
+We provide functions for (down)loading graphs which should feel very similar to any user of `LightOSM`.

 The `LightOSM.OSMGraph` instance is parsed and simplified into a `MetaDiGraph`, preserving the topology of the original